Scam Alert: Negative SEO Extortion Emails

 I hate these emails.
 So does Google.
 In fact, Google outright says to “be wary of SEO firms and web consultants or agencies that send you email out of the blue.”

-While these emails are annoying, they’re somewhat harmless.
-But what I’ve been noticing lately is that SEO spammers have stepped up their game.
+These emails are certainly annoying, and I’ve been noticing lately is that SEO spammers have stepped up their game.
 I recently received an extortion email from a supposed SEO firm.
 Essentially, they said that unless I sent 10 bitcoins (value=over $11,000!) by a specific date, they would direct 1,000 spammy links to my site and then report my site to Google.

 Needless to say, I was not happy.
 Now, I’m an internet marketing professional.
 I’ve seen plenty of scummy things happen on the internet throughout my career but this one might take the cake.
 Are these scumbags really threatening innocent website owners with this?